BLOWN: A Blockchain Protocol for Single-Hop Wireless Networks under Adversarial SINR: Acknowledgment

 \section{Acknowledgment}

-This study was partially supported by the National Natural Science Foundation of China under Grants 61771289, 61871466, 61832012, and 61672321, the Key Science and Technology Project of Guangxi under Grant AB19110044, and the US National Science Foundation under grants IIS-1741279 and CNS-1704397.
+This study was partially supported by the National Natural Science Foundation of China under grants 61832012, 61871466, 61771289 and 61672321, the Blockchain Core Technology Strategic Research Program of Ministry of Education of China under grant 2020KJ010301, and the Key Science and Technology Project of Guangxi under grant AB19110044.